Academics

 Drop-off begins at 8am, and the school day begins at 8:15am.
 Afternoon pick-up begins at 3:15pm.
 At 3:30pm, any students who have not been picked up are taken to the Extended Day program.

-The Extended Day Program is available until 6pm, for a reasonable fee on a sliding scale.
+The Extended Day Program is available until 6:00 p.m., for a reasonable fee on a sliding scale.
 It is available full-time, or on a drop-in basis.
 Children are given healthy snacks, engage in outdoor/indoor play, and have homework/reading time.
-After-school enrichments are also offered each semester, such as Cooking and Crafts, Choir, Soccer, Dance, STEM Club, Chess Club, Newspaper, Yearbook, Student Council, etc… We partner with families on before-care options.
+After-school enrichments are also offered each semester, such as Cooking and Crafts, Choir, Soccer, Dance, STEM Club, Chess Club, Newspaper, Yearbook, Student Council, etc. We partner with families on before-care options.

-We do not provide bus transportation to and from school.
+We do not provide bus transportation to or from school.
 We are proactive about partnering families for carpool opportunities, and we do have families who drive from all over the Denver Metro area.
-We do have a 15-passenger van and a school bus that are used for off campus activities.
+We have a 15-passenger van and a school bus that are used for off campus activities.

 Hot lunch is provided by a catering company every day of the week, for a small fee on a sliding scale.
 We will work with families who qualify for free or reduced lunch and breakfast to honor that for their child(ren).
 Families have the option of signing up for every day, or on an a-la-carte basis.
 Children who do not sign up for hot lunch bring lunches from home.
 We are a nut-free based school.